-552000 Textbooks - Expenditures for textbooks furnished through funds from DOE including freight and cartage.
-This category also includes the costs of workbooks, textbook binding or repair, and text-related materials.

-553000 Periodicals - Expenditures for periodicals and newspapers for general use by the school library.
-A periodical is any publication appearing at regular intervals of less than a year and continuing for an indefinite period.

-554000 Oil and Grease - Expenditures for oil and grease for all types of motor vehicles.
+- 552000 Textbooks Expenditures for textbooks furnished through funds from DOE including freight and cartage.
+This category also includes the costs of electronic media (e-books), workbooks, textbook binding or repair, and text-related materials. - 551000 Periodicals Expenditures for periodicals and newspapers.
+A periodical is any publication (paper or electronic) appearing at regular intervals of less than a year and continuing for an indefinite period. - 554000 Oil and Grease Expenditures for oil and grease for all types of motor vehicles.

-- 555000 Repair Parts Expenditures for repair parts, antifreeze, and supplies used in District-owned vehicles, pupil transportation or otherwise, with the exception of gas, oil, grease, gear lubricants, tires and tubes. - 556000 Tires and Tubes Expenditures for tires and tube replacement, including recapping.
-If done in a District-operated garage, labor costs would be recorded under salaries. - 557000 Food Expenditures for food purchased for use in the food service program.
+- 555000 Repair Parts Expenditures for repair parts, antifreeze, and supplies used in Districtowned vehicles used for student transportation or otherwise, with the exception of gas, oil, grease, gear lubricants, tires and tubes. - 556000 Tires and Tubes Expenditures for tires and tube replacement, including recapping.
+If done in a District-operated garage, labor costs would be recorded under salaries. - 557000 Food Expenditures for food purchases for use in the food service program.
 Food or food products used in instructional programs should be charged to materials and supplies, object 551000.
-This object is to be used by Food and Nutrition Services only. - 558000 Commodities Market value of USDA donated commodities. - 559000 Other Materials and Supplies Expenditures for all other supplies and materials.
+This object is to be used by Food and Nutrition Services only. - 558000 Donated Foods Market value of USDA donated commodities.

+559000 Other Materials and Supplies - Expenditures for all other supplies and materials.